Even this year I heard entirely contradictory opinions about the usefulness of the social media for commerce.

 - Influencing their buying decisions and getting sales

-- Keeping relationship, build brand loyalty, and engage brand advocacy
+- Keeping relationships, building brand loyalty, and engaging brand advocacy

 Social Commerce Trends